alewin/koci-blog/content/posts/2020-05-10-useWorker/index.md

 - [Blob](https://developer.mozilla.org/en-US/docs/Web/API/Blob): Object that collects raw data that can be read as text or binary.
 - [Url.createObjectURL](https://developer.mozilla.org/en-US/docs/Web/API/URL/createObjectURL) : Function that return an URL that reference the contents of o `File` or `Blob`

-To use the WebWorker native API you need to create a file with the worker content, and then import it in the main thread.
+As we were saying before to use the WebWorker native API you need to create a file with the worker content, and then import it in the main thread.

 ```javascript
 const worker = new Worker('workerFile.js`)
 ```

-Our aim will be to simulate the creation of a Javascript file dynamically, so that we can run our WebWorker using a `Blob` and `URL`
+We will aim to simulate the creation of a `workerFile.js` dynamically so we can run our WebWorker using a `Blob`

 ```javascript
 const worker = new Worker('blob://3j4f-3n3f-3fn3kf3-fsv`)